webhintio/hint/packages/parser-package-json/README.md

     "hints": {
         ...
     },
-    "parsers": ["babel-config"],
+    "parsers": ["package-json"],
     ...
 }
 ```

-This parser detects if a `.babelrc` configuration file is present,
+This parser detects if a `package.json` file is present in the project and
-or if the Babel configuration is specified in `package.json`, and
-validates the Babel configuration against the schema.
+validates its configuration against the the `package.json` schema.

 ## Events emitted

 This `parser` emits the following events:

-* `parse::start::babel-config`, of type `BabelConfigParseStart`
+* `parse::start::package-json`, of type `PackageJsonParseStart`
   which contains the following information:

   * `resource`: the resource we are going to parse.

-* `parse::end::babel-config`, of type `BabelConfigParse`
+* `parse::end::package-json`, of type `PackageJsonParsed`
   which contains the following information:

   * `resource`: the parsed resource.
   * `config`: an object with a valid configuration.

-* `parse::error::babel-config::json`, of type `BabelConfigInvalidJSON`
+* `parse::error::package-json::json`, of type `PackageJsonInvalidJSON`
   which contains the following information:

   * `resource`: the parsed resource.
-  * `error`: the error emited parsing the configuration file.

-* `parse::error::babel-config::circular`, of type `BabelConfigInvalidJSON`
-  which contains the following information:

-  * `resource`: the parsed resource.
-  * `error`: the error emited parsing the configuration file.

-* `parse::error::babel-config::extends`, of type `BabelConfigInvalidJSON`
-  which contains the following information:

-  * `resource`: the parsed resource.
-  * `error`: the error emited parsing the configuration file.
+  * `error`: the error emited parsing the package.json.

-* `parse::error::babel-config::schema`, of type `BabelConfigInvalidSchema`
+* `parse::error::package-json::schema`, of type `PackageJsonInvalidSchema`
   which contains the following information:

   * `resource`: the parsed resource.